-- Apply the axiomatic method successfully. - Demonstrate a proficiency in performing the routine calculations from algebra, calculus, linear algebra, and probability. - Demonstrate a proficiency in the use of a computer algebra system. - Write formal mathematical arguments successfully.
+- Apply the axiomatic method successfully. - Demonstrate a proficiency in performing the routine calculations from algebra, calculus, linear algebra, and probability. - Demonstrate a proficiency in the use of a computer algebra system. - Write formal mathematical arguments successfully. - Make polished oral presentations of mathematical arguments. - Create and resolve mathematical conjectures successfully.

-(3) Replaces MSB 320
+(3)Replaces MSB 320